Pop Culture Madness!

 Paul McCartney came up with the name "Sgt.
 Pepper" when he misheard someone ask to pass the salt and pepper

 The Berkeley Barb, a counterculture newspaper, published a fake story about extracting hallucinogenic chemicals from bananas to raise moral questions about banning drugs.
-People didn't realize it was a hoax and began smoking banana peels to try to get high.
+People didn’t realize it was a hoax and began smoking banana peels to get high.

 The US government required TV stations to air anti-smoking commercials, even if the organizations that made them couldn't pay for the airtime.